brhnaydeniz/Computer-Networks-Course-Notes/Lesson 1- Computer Networks.md

 - **Routers:** Direct data packets between different networks.
 - **Switches:** Facilitate data transmission between devices within the same network.
 - **Access Points:** Allow wireless devices to connect to the network.
+- **Repeaters:** Amplify weakened signals to extend transmission distance.
+- **Hub:** Connects multiple devices on the same network and broadcasts data to all ports, allowing devices to communicate.
+- **Bridges:** Connect two or more network segments and direct data traffic between them.
+- **Gateways:** Facilitate communication between networks with different protocols by performing data conversion.

 - **Network Cables:** Provide physical connections between devices.

+#### Physical Transmission Units

+- **Cables:**
+  - **Copper Cables:**
+    - **Twisted Pair Cables:** Consist of pairs of twisted wires and are commonly used for data transmission.
+There are two types:
+      - **Shielded Twisted Pair (STP):** Includes an additional shielding layer to reduce electromagnetic interference.
+      - **Unshielded Twisted Pair (UTP):** Does not have additional shielding and is more commonly used.
+  - **Fiber Optic Cables:** Use light signals for data transmission and are used for high-speed data transfer.

 ![Network Components](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRdwdTcnv8VtDkySZMDLjiyoUfkfv20EiyxWpPp46HUQiDSElbxRsedlDk&s=10)